tuphan-dn/crypto-gears/README.md

 With this assumption, Desig is secure.

-Plus, to precomute the derived key of each holders, they must know who will join in the signature process in advance.
-In other words, The procotol requires a pre-signature round to commit who will join the process.
+Plus, to precompute the derived keys of holders, they must know who will take part in the signing in advance.
+In other words, The procotol requires a pre-signing round to commit who will join the process.

 # How to test?